dvcoders/15fa-intro-web/workshop/README.md

     "event_id": "f73b7d0b-11e0-47ff-864e-024527e43804"
 }
 ```
-*The client makes a POST request with the data of ^.
-The server validates the request body, then takes the student_id that from that request and do a lookup in the database.
-The server found out that there is a data associated with the given student_id, then the server returns an error with the status of CONFLICT.*
+*The client makes a POST request with data in request body.
+The server validates the request body, then takes the student_id from the request body and do a lookup for that user in the database.
+After the database lookup, if the server successfully found a user with that student_id that is provided in the request, then the server returns an error with the status of CONFLICT.*

 **POST /user** - *Create an user and store it in the database*